 "That phone call was the best thing that ever happened to me," she told Cosmopolitan magazine in 1955.
 "I’d always considered Les Paul to be the greatest guitar player in the world."

 But their act was nearly cut short before it truly started.
-While traveling together to Paul’s hometown of Waukesha, Wisconsin, the pair was involved in a car accident on an icy Route 66 near Oklahoma City, crashing through a guardrail and plummeting into a frozen ditch.
+While traveling together to Paul's hometown of Waukesha, Wis., the pair was involved in a car accident on an icy Route 66 near Oklahoma City, crashing through a guardrail and plummeting into a frozen ditch.
 It was three hours before they were even found and the pair would spend the next 18 months recovering.
-Ford broke her pelvis and Paul’s right arm was shattered so badly one doctor suggested amputation.
+Ford broke her pelvis and Paul's right arm was shattered so badly one doctor suggested amputation.

-The rise of rock 'n' roll wasn’t helping.
-As their record sales started going south, Paul and Mary tried to reach new audiences by doing different material – country tunes, Hawaiian tunes, Christmas songs – but by the early 1960s their popularity had greatly diminished and things were worse than ever on the home front.
-Not many details were made public about the root causes of their split – a 1963 Billboard article noted only that Ford had moved to California while Paul remained in New Jersey – but the couple’s acrimonious divorce wasn’t finalized until 1964, two years after they’d separated.
+The rise of rock 'n' roll wasn't helping.
+As their record sales started going south, Paul and Ford tried to reach new audiences by doing different material – country songs, Hawaiian tunes, Christmas music – but by the early 1960s their popularity had greatly diminished and things were worse than ever on the home front.
+Not many details were made public about the root causes of their split – a 1963 Billboard article noted only that Ford had moved to California while Paul remained in New Jersey – but the couple's acrimonious divorce wasn't finalized until 1964, two years after they'd separated.

-Back in Monrovia, California, Ford married a high school friend named Donald Hatfield.
+Back in Monrovia, Calif., Ford married a high school friend named Donald Hatfield.
 She occasionally performed with her sisters Eve and Carol Summers and her brother Bob Summers on guitar, releasing an album of gospel music in 1966 as the Millie Pace Trio under the Christian Faith Recordings label.